I'm Honey!

 Friendship Rejection

-On another occasion, a truly close friend rejected our friendship.
+On another occasion, a truly close friend rejected our friendship, causing deep hurt feelings.
 I am still sad and the experience happened several years ago.
 It dissolved over peer pressure.
 I still miss her and I have a feeling she misses me.
 We traveled far and wide with our guys and she was exceptionally caring and by my side when I had cancer.
 We laughed together, shared together, and never stopped talking when we were with one another or on the phone.
 Darling, we shopped together and loved our families.
 We were committed as volunteers to our favorite charities and we were happy for one another’s accomplishments.
 She bought me sentimental gifts she knew I would love and I still cherish.
 Then, an incident occurred and poof…our friendship dissolved; just like that.

+Maintaining social connection is crucial in coping with the pain of rejection.
 The following year she called to wish me a Happy New Year and a few years later when she heard I was at the USC medical center for surgery on a broken ankle she took it upon herself to visit me.
 We might have repaired our friendship, but we live in different cities.

 What Good Could Possibly Come From Rejection?